-Research interest keywords: gender, sexuality, Islamisation, film and media, Malaysia and Indonesia.
+Research interest keywords: gender, sexuality, Islamisation, film and media, postcolonial women’s writing, Malaysia and Indonesia.

-Themes I am interested in: modernities, failure, precarity, affective labour.
+Themes I am interested in: modernities, rethinking of resistance, failure, precarity, affective labour, transnationalism, cosmopolitanism.

 Izharuddin, A. 2017.
 Gender and Islam in Indonesian cinema.
-London: Palgrave Macmillan.
+Singapore: Palgrave Macmillan.

 Refereed journal articles:

 Izharuddin, A. 2015.
 Pain and pleasures of the look: The female gaze in Malaysian horror film.
 Asian Cinema 26(2): 135-152

 Izharuddin, A. 2015.
 The short films of Mien Ly and an articulation of feminist queer theory.
 Intersections: Gender and Sexuality in Asia and the Pacific Issue 38

 Izharuddin, A. 2015.
 The Muslim woman in Indonesian cinema and the face veil as Other.
 Indonesia and the Malay World 43(127): 397-412